Cause and Effect Essay – Comprehensive Guide

 This approach concentrates on multiple causes that lead to one important effect.
 This is a good strategy when looking for causes from different areas that cultivate one reaction.

 For instance, writing about school failure would be an excellent example of this approach.
-You could mention family issues, social difficulties, and financial powerlessness of an individual that ultimately lead to being dropped out before graduation.
+You could mention family issues, social difficulties, and financial powerlessness of an individual that ultimately lead to dropping out before graduation.

 Chronological Chain of Causes and Effects